-The authentication method to be used the class when calling SSHLogon .
+The authentication method to be used the component when calling SSHLogon .

-The class will attempt to authenticate the user by one of those methods based on the value of SSHAuthMode and other property values supplied by the user.
-Currently, the class supports the following authentication methods:
+The component will attempt to authenticate the user by one of those methods based on the value of SSHAuthMode and other property values supplied by the user.
+Currently, the component supports the following authentication methods:

 |amNone (0)||No authentication will be performed.
 The current SSHUser value is ignored, and the connection will be logged in as anonymous.|